Vatican bank clean-up and account closures wipe out profit

 The statement showed that the ongoing clean-up process, started by its President Ernst von Freyberg after his arrival last year, has come with a heavy financial price, particularly for ridding the IOR of some dubious investments.

-Profits in 2013 plummeted to 2.9 million euros (2.3 million pounds) from 86.6 million euros in 2012 as the IOR took huge write-downs to wind up investments made before the bank's reform programme started and when there was less vigilance.
+Profits in 2013 plummeted to 2.9 million euros ($4 million)from 86.6 million euros in 2012 as the IOR took huge write-downs to wind up investments made before the bank's reform programme started and when there was less vigilance.

 Last year's profits were also hit by extraordinary expenses related to the hiring of external professionals, such as the Promontory Financial Group, to help in compliance and transparency issues and account closures.